sookinoby/mxnet-ccn-samples/README.md

 ```

 ## prediction
 We are using the load model for prediction.
-We convert the some traffic sign image(turn-left-ahead2.jpg) and try to predict their label.
-Below is the image I downloaded from google
+We convert a traffic sign image (turn-left-ahead2.jpg) and try to predict their label.
+Below is the image I downloaded from Google.

 ![Alt text](images/turn-left-ahead2.jpg?raw=true "test image")